johnwheal/financial-strategy/docs/day-to-day.md

 ### Long-term/Strategic

-This is expenditure that is avoided and is pre-planned
+This is expenditure that can be avoided and is pre-planned

 * **Technology**: this includes any technology purchases
 * **Special Borrowing Repayments**[^1]: this incudes any borrowing overpayments